-We met the respondent in a forest in Belgrade, where he is currently sleeping as he cannot walk after being subjected to severe beatings by Romanian police officers.
+We met the respondent in a forest near a Serbian city, where he is currently sleeping as he cannot walk after being subjected to severe beatings by Romanian police officers.

-In total there were four police officers wearing police uniforms and two people in civil clothing.
+In total there were four officers wearing what the respondent describes as police uniforms and two people in civil clothing.
 The respondent suspects that he heard two of the police officers speaking in another language to each other, he thinks that it was probably German.
 Those were the ones who beat one of the respondents’ friends.
-The others spoke Romanian and reportedly, they were also beating one of his friends.
+The others he assumes spoke Romanian and reportedly, they were also beating one of his friends.

 After they crossed back into Serbia at around 3 am, they arrived in a small border village where a local woman saw the group and gave them some money.
 “She helped us to survive.
 She gave us money to go back to Belgrade.”